What Is Probate and How to Avoid It

 Distribution of Assets Outside of Probate

-In many cases, assets of the decedent’s assets can be kept apart from the estate and pass directly to their heirs outside of probate.
+Through Estate Planning the many of the decedent’s assets can be kept apart from the estate and pass directly to their heirs without being subject to probate.
 This is usually to the advantage of the decedent’s heirs.
 By minimizing assets in the estate, probate can be less costly and time consuming and even more importantly, allow for assets to pass directly to a decedent’s heirs without being subject to the claims of the estate’s creditors.
 A qualified attorney who specializes in estate planning can be helpful in figuring out which options would be most effective based on an individual’s circumstances.

-Living Trust - Assets such as real property, cars, financial accounts, and intellectual property can be transferred into a trust, which is held by a trustee.
-The trustee is responsible for maintaining the assets under the terms of the trust and transferring the assets to specified beneficiaries upon the passing of the decedent, thereby avoiding probate.
+Living Trust - Assets such as real property, cars, financial accounts, and intellectual property can be transferred into a living trust.
+The assets are held by a trustee who is responsible for maintaining the assets under the terms of the trust and transferring the assets to specified beneficiaries upon the passing of the decedent, thereby avoiding probate.